Nickersoft/nightbox/README.md

 ---

-> ## Have a site you want to add?
+## Have a site to add?
-> You can either [open an issue](https://github.com/Nickersoft/nightbox/issues) requesting I add it, _or_ if you're feeling adventurous you can open a PR that adds the palette to [this file](src/lib/sources.ts).
+You can either [open an issue](https://github.com/Nickersoft/nightbox/issues) requesting it, _or_ if you're feeling adventurous you can open a PR that adds the palette to [this file](src/lib/sources.ts).